 The value of reality capture for all

 Creating plans in 2D, 3D, and BIM models with reality capture technology creates a base for construction designs quickly and easily.
 Because decisions are made based on up-to-date and highly-accurate data, rework is eliminated along with recurring site visits and time is saved on manual measuring.
-That means there is more time for the design, construction and installation work.
-In fact, as-built with reality capture technology can reduce a project’s time by 70%.
-The highest project quality is also assured, which is reputation-building and can increase business.
+That means there is more time for the design, construction and installation work, and the highest project quality is also assured, which is reputation-building and can increase business.